mohammed-gehad/mohammed-gehad/README.md

 ## I'm a Web Developer! 👨‍💻❤

-- 👨‍🎓 I'm a computer engineering student
+- 👨‍🎓 I'm a computer engineering student,
-- 🔭 Full-Stack freelancer
+- 🔭 Full-Stack freelancer,
-- 🌱 currently learning everything 🤣
+- 🌱 currently learning everything 🤣,
-- 🐱‍💻 I'm a fast learner,I like to explore new frameworks and tools
+- 🐱‍💻 fast learner,I like to explore new frameworks and tools,
-- 👯 I’m looking to collaborate with others
+- 👯 looking to collaborate with others,
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects,
-- ⚡ Fun fact: I love to play chess ♟ and boxing 🥊
+- ⚡ Fun fact: I love to play Parchisi❤ and chess♟.

 ### Connect with me: